AutoCAD Beginner Guide — Learn AutoCAD Quickly

 - Two-bedroom house layout

-- Furniture drawing (table, chair)
+- Furniture drawings (table, chair)

-- Site layout with boundary wall
+- Site layout with boundary walls

 Career Scope for Beginners in Pakistan